-Utilize call-tracking software for full transparency into which customer calls convert to real job leads.
+Utilize call tracking software for full transparency into which customer calls convert to real job leads.
 But keep in mind, simply deploying the software and listening to every third call won’t give you a clear picture.

-How to use Google My Business effectively.
+Use Google Business Profile effectively.

 Build authority with your target audience.

-Target high-ranking keywords in your market in key text.
+Target high-ranking keywords in your market.

 Regularly update your company’s website with authentic content.

 Get to know your customers by letting them get to know you.
-Frequently posting blogs or videos about your company helps to build authority with your target audience, improves your search engine ranking and increases organic traffic for your brand.
+Frequently posting blogs or videos about your company helps to build authority with your target audience, improves your search engine ranking, and increases organic traffic for your brand.
 It’s HVAC marketing at its finest and relatively inexpensive compared to other marketing tactics.

 Use blogs and videos to target high-ranking keywords in your market, such as “fix A/C leak” or “furnace blower repair,” and offer helpful information and tips.
-Include keywords in the headline, captions, subheads and throughout the content, as well as photo alt text and metadata fields.
+Include keywords in the headline, captions, subheads, and throughout the content, as well as photo alt text and metadata fields.